How Long Does It Take to Build Credit?

 Diversifying your mix of credit accounts helps show lenders and credit bureaus the versatility of your financial responsibility.
 It shows that you are reliable enough to manage multiple credit accounts.

-Having only credit cards in your repertoire may limit your score’s potential.
-But, you can showcase your ability to handle various credit products by incorporating different types of credit, like installment loans (e.g., car loans, student loans) or even responsible authorized user roles on other accounts.
+Having only one type of credit, like only credit cards, in your credit profile may limit your score’s potential.
+Lenders want to see that you can handle various credit products.
+You can show this by adding different types of credit to your profile, like installment loans (e.g., car loans, student loans), rent payments, or even becoming a responsible authorized user on other accounts.

 However, avoid recklessly opening too many accounts.
-Instead, strategically diversify your credit mix over time, focusing on responsible management and avoiding unnecessary debt.
+Strategically diversify your credit mix over time, focusing on responsible management and avoiding unnecessary debt.

 New Credit